 And altogether she does Rather Well.

+Today, women fight their way to success both in the home and in the workplace.
 Marlene Trestman writes, in her 2016 biography of Bessie Margolin, about one such working woman, a fair labor lawyer, feminist, and Supreme Court advocate who lived from 1909 until 1996.
 Bessie was the young daughter of Harry and Rebecca Margolin, Russian-Jewish immigrants whose native language was Yiddish.
-She and her sister were admitted into the Jewish Orphans’ Home in New Orleans after their mother’s death, in 1913, because of their father’s financial situation, and the two attended the Isidore Newman Manual Training School two blocks away until their graduation.
+She and her sister were admitted into the Jewish Orphans’ Home in New Orleans after their mother’s death, in 1913, because of their father’s financial situation.
+The girls attended the Isidore Newman Manual Training School two blocks away until their graduation.

-At the age of sixteen, Bessie was admitted to Newcomb College, the first college in the United States to grant degrees to women within an all-male university.
-She began law school in 1927 as the only woman in the entire law school student body.
+Trestman's biography tells the story of a woman with unmatched ambition and a penchant for hard work.
+Bessie was an intelligent, career-oriented law student in a time when law schools were almost exclusively male.
+At the age of sixteen, Bessie was admitted to Newcomb College, the first college in the United States to grant women degrees within an all-male university, and she began law school in 1927 as the only woman in the entire law school student body.
 Trestman writes of the amusing situations that arose because of this novel circumstance:

 A law classmate recalled the initial discomfort of having Margolin in the otherwise all-male student body.
 A professor assigned a civil procedure case involving an accident in a men’s room.
 Embarrassed to use the word toilet in Margolin’s presence, no one wanted to recite on the case.
 When one poor fellow finally blurted out, “Washroom,” the whole class laughed and sighed with relief. (pg 20)